lozjackson/SP-AutoComplete/README.md

 * jquery-ui.min.css
 * jquery.SPServices-2014.01.min.js (may work with other versions of jquery.SPServices, but not tested)

-# Instructions
+# Use

-Instructions for creating an autocomplete field
+Instructions for creating an autocomplete input field

 Use the following piece of script to add an autocomplete field.
 This should be called once the page has finished loading..